yugabyte/yugabyte-db/docs/content/v1.2/yedis/api/_index.md

 ---

 ## Introduction
 The YEDIS API provides a clustered, auto-sharded, globally distributed and persistent key-value API that is compatible with the Redis commands library.
-A Redis client can connect, send requests, and receive results from Yugabyte DB.
+A Redis client can connect, send requests, and receive results from YugabyteDB.

 ## Data Types
 The following datatypes can be read and written via the YEDIS API.